 One of my favorite things about building custom furniture is the journey.
-I enjoy the creative process of figuring out the design, and collaborating with my customer.
-Once the main design is done comes figuring out the details and how I am going to join the different pieces, and the best processes to use to do the construction.
+I enjoy the creative process of figuring out the design and collaborating with my customers.
+Once the main design is done, figure out the details, how I will join the different pieces, and the best processes to use for the construction.
 Each piece of furniture is unique in its own right, resulting in a new journey.
-It is truly exciting to see a one of a kind furniture project come together.
+It is truly exciting to see a one-of-a-kind furniture project come together.

 However, it is not all excitement every day in the shop.
-There are days of monotonous sanding and cutting the same parts out over and over again.
-These monotonous tasks can become dangerous, as the mind wanders and starts to think about other things as I am wielding sharp tools around.
+There are days of monotonous sanding and cutting the same parts out repeatedly.
+These monotonous tasks can become dangerous as the mind wanders and starts thinking about other things as I wield sharp tools around.

-Unfortunately, monotonous tasks are necessary to complete many project.
+Unfortunately, monotonous tasks are necessary to complete many projects.
 The grid work for the custom doors on the sideboard I made recently is a great example.

-Many times these tasks are to fill shop time.
-When work slows down or if a project is held up, I still need to keeps my income coming in to pay the bills.
+Many times, these tasks are to fill shop time.
+When work slows down or if a project is held up, I still need to keep my income coming in to pay the bills.
 This is when I gear up for some production work and build various things to sell at consignment shops or for some fast cash at a weekend craft bazaar.

 The latest production run is for some decorative wood boxes.